Robert-J-Schelling/BSCheck/README.md

 #### Folder and File structure:
 The basic file and folder structure of the project was created with the npx create-react-app my-app command.

+### Backend:
+#### Gunicorn:
+The WSGI server makes it possible to run Python applications on a web server.
+For more concrete information [click here](https://www.fullstackpython.com/wsgi-servers.html)
+The configuration can be found in [gunicorn-config.py](https://github.com/Robert-J-Schelling/BSCheck/blob/master/BScalc/api/gunicorn-config.py)